o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ### Usage

-Updates the "project_name" field within the gem.json located at the supplied project path or at the path of the registered project with <project-name>
+Updates the `project_name` field in the `gem.json` file located in the supplied project path or at the path of the registered project.

 ```cmd
 o3de.bat edit-project-properties --project-path PROJECT_PATH --project-new-name PROJECT_NEW_NAME